Shad152/Git_Starters/README.md

 13. `git diff commit1 commit2` -> gives the difference of all file changes between two commits.

 14. `git commit -m "<your commit message>"` -> If we want to avoid opening the prompt to add commit message we can use this command

+15. `git remote` -> This commands helps you to connect one repository to any another repository.
+As a command it will list down all the remote connection

+16. Remote Connection -> It helps you to link two git repositories for uploading and downloading changes from each other.

+17. `git remote add <name of remote> <link of remote>` -> This command helps us to create a remote connection to the link of remote with name mentioned in command.
+The default name is origin

+18. `git remote rm <name of remote>` -> This command deletes the remote connection with remote name mentioned in this command.

+19. `git remote rename <oldname> <newname>` -> This command renames the remote connection.